data-for-change/anyway-newsflash-infographics/docs/Vision.md

 The aim of Newsflash InfoGraphics is providing useful information for reporters about accidents and road safety.

-to do this we combine data , knowledge and InfoGraphics from various sources:
+To do so we combine data, knowledge and InfoGraphics from various sources:

 - news flashes about accidents,
 - history and statistics about similar accident's, (in this region, with similar vehicle, etc)